zywang0104/Video-KTR/README.md

 ## 🔥 News
-- [2025/03/28] We release our paper, codes, model weights, and two curated training datasets.
+- [2025/03/28] We release our paper, codes, model weights, and two curated training datasets in huggingface🤗 and modelscope🤖.
 - [2025/02/23] We release the preliminary version of Video-R1, you can refer to `./previous_version` for this version.

 ## 📍 Features